MiddletonCommunityVoice/services-list/content/transport/first-bus-manchester.md

   - http://www.firstgroup.com/greater-manchester
 ---
 ### Information
-Find out when your bus is due.
-Don't stand out in the cold and wet.
-Use Next Bus.
+Use NEXT BUS to find out when your bus is due.
 Buy and use bus tickets on your smartphone.
 Online information on Facebook and Twitter

+Operate bus services based at Oldham.
+1. routes 58, 58, 412, 419
+2. route 415 operated by Stagecoach